 When it comes to feeding our picky eaters, it can be tough to find recipes that provide nutrition while pleasing the pickiest of palates.
 For this reason, we’ve put together a list of 10 healthy meals picky eaters will eat and have some nutritional value in them so that we can worry a little less.

 If you have a child that wants to eat chicken nuggets for every meal, every day, and are tired of stocking up on homemade chicken nuggets (or whatever their favorites are) and wished your kids would eat healthier options, check out these ten ideas to help you add a little more variety and nutrition to their meals.

 When in doubt, make nuggets” as I explained in this recipe post, was my friend Anne’s advice to me.
 Broccoli and Cheese nuggets to the rescue for kids that need a little convincing when it comes to eating their veggies.
+Grab the recipe.

 What are your go-to nutritious recipes that please your picky eater?